Exiv2/exiv2/man/man1/exiv2.md

 are also available in Exif's Thumbnail, Image(2|3), SubImage(1-9) and SubThumb1 groups, (e.g., Exif.Thumbnail.XResolution).

-+ Many camera manufacturer tags are available and are accessed as different Exif groups, using the manufacturer's name as a prefix (e.g., CanonCs is the Camera Settings for a Canon camera).
++ Many camera manufacturer's tags are available and are accessed as different Exif groups, using the manufacturer's name as a prefix (e.g., CanonCs is the Camera Settings for a Canon camera).
 Groups called the manufacturer name plus number, access the main tags in different file